 ??? another attempt will be made next week to end the irregular statues of Zimbabwe?

-??? another attempt will be made next week to end the irregular statues of Zimbabwe Rhodesia.
+Background: ??? another attempt will be made next week to end the irregular statues of Zimbabwe Rhodesia.
 A three-sided constitutional conference will open on Monday (12 september) in London.
 Bishop Abel Muzorewa will head the government delegation, which will include Mr. Ian Smith, making his first visit to London since before his unilateral declaration of independence nearly 14 years ago.
 Both the leaders of the Patriotic Front, Mr. Joshua Nkomo and Mr. Robert Mugabe, will be there.
 The British government delegation will be headed by the Foreign Secretary, Lord Carrington, who will take the chair.

 SYNOPSIS: The idea for the conference came from the Commonwealth summit conference ??? last month.
 President Kenneth Kaunda of Zambia and other 'front line' Presidents had made it clear that without major changes in the constitution of Zimbabwe Rhodesia there was no prospect of ending the guerrilla war.
 Britain's Prime Minister, Mrs. Margaret Thatcher, who had been branded a 'racist' before the conference opened, accepted the proposals for further talks.

 The main objection of the black Commonwealth leaders to Zimbabwe Rhodesia's internal settlement was that it had left too much power in the hands of the white minority.
 There was now a black President, and a black Prime Minister -- Bishop Abel Muzorewa; but the white former Prime Minister, Mr. Ian Smith, was still there as an influential member of the Bishop's coalition government.